wedodge89/bamazon/README.md

 This app uses node.js and MySQL with some npm packages to replicate an Amazon-style storefront where customers can purchase a variety of products.

+## Purpose

+This app simulates an online shopping experience using Node.js.
+The user can shop a selection of parody products .
+In terms of my own development, this project taught me how to use MySQL in the Command Line.

 ## Process
 Upon being started via node, the application makes a connection to the relevant MySQL database.
 Then, it uses the CLI-Table package to create a clean table of all of the products for sale and their department, price, etc. In addition to creating the table, it also creates an array with these objects.